 Reserve funds are used for large-scale maintenance and repairs of assets in the association.
 Most of these projects come with a high price tag; however, since they are expected, the HOA can start saving money ahead of time.

 For example, an HOA’s clubhouse will need a roof replacement in 10 years’ time.
 The project is estimated to cost $100,000.
 Collecting the entire amount when the project commences puts too much financial burden on the residents.
 Instead, the HOA can collect smaller amounts over a 10-year period.
-That money will be put in the reserve account and will only be used for the roof replacement project.
+The HOA will then put the money in the reserve account and will only be for the roof replacement project.

-HOA reserve funds can also be used for large landscaping projects, repainting common buildings, adding sidewalks, repaving roads, swimming pool repairs, and construction of an amenity.
+You can also use HOA reserve funds for large landscaping projects, repainting common buildings, adding sidewalks, repaving roads, swimming pool repairs, and construction of an amenity.

 Why Do You Need Reserve Funds?